img

 Sleeping bag: We strongly suggest bringing your own down sleeping bag (-20 degree Celsius) with an inner liner.
 If you, doesn’t have sleeping bag you can buy or hire at Kathmandu as your size.

-Our Moderate camping treks are designed for anyone who is physically fit, healthy, and passionate about exploring the high Himalayas.
-We welcome men and women between the ages of 16 to 70 join us with confidence.
+Our moderate tented camping treks are designed for anyone who is physically fit, healthy, and passionate about exploring the high Himalayas.
+We welcome men and women between the ages of 18 and 70 to join us with confidence.

 Whether you are traveling with family, friends, or group, this experience is perfect for those who want to maximize their holiday time in nature.
 Being immersed in such a pristine, organic environment is a proven way to reduce stress and find happiness.
 You will return home with "once-in-a-lifetime" memories.